 Precautionary Methods to Evade Session Hijacking

 Usually, a session hijacker steals the session id by infecting a malicious code on the client website.
 Therefore, it is necessary to enable the virus protection from the client side.
 Few precautionary methods will help steer clear from falling a victim to session hijacking attacks.
 Install a powerful antivirus as it helps a lot to evade the danger.
-If you already had a free antivirus program installed on your system remember to keep the existing software up to date.
+If you already had a antivirus program installed on your system remember to keep the existing software up to date.

-The Comodo free antivirus is a useful AV-Tested virus protection software out there.
-Similar to the other free antivirus software, Comodo antivirus also provides robust protection against virus and malware threats.
+The Comodo antivirus is a useful AV-Tested virus protection software out there.
+Similar to the other antivirus software, Comodo antivirus also provides robust protection against virus and malware threats.
 Comodo scores high on the list for its Defense+ technology which automatically defends from unknown files by assuming that they are a threat to the PC.
 The unknown files are segregated and run real time in a containment environment before sorting out the good from bad.
 It is compatible with Windows 10, Windows 8, Windows 7 and Windows Vista.
-Session Hijacking attacks can easily be evaded if Comodo free antivirus is installed on your computer!
+Session Hijacking attacks can easily be evaded if Comodo antivirus is installed on your computer!